Where is Lance?

 The Riders.
 I is a great bunch and we all get along.
 Jim is so strong that I didn't even know he was up ahead early in the ride.
 He is off the charts for this group.

 We have only one person who did not come prepared.
-Michael is using this ride to condition for the ride to Florida he will take after the ride is over.
+Michael is using this ride to condition for a ride to Florida he will take after the ride is over.

 The riders are all much more experienced than myself and it is a load to keep up.
 Hopefully I am getting stronger.